 Question 13: Should the tests of soundness be amended to better assess the soundness of strategic scale plans or proposals?
 YES

 Question 14: Do you have any other suggestions relating to the proposals in this chapter?
-We would welcome discussions with appropriate MHCLG officials in relation to a) alternative methodologies for assessing housing needs; b) the relationship between housing needs assessments and housing targets, and c) policy and guidance on strategic planning to ensure housing requirements are met in full on a cross-authority basis.
+We would welcome discussions with appropriate MHCLG officials in relation to a) alternative methodologies for assessing housing needs including requirements for housing by type and tenure; b) the relationship between housing needs assessments and housing targets, and c) policy and guidance on strategic planning to ensure housing requirements are met in full on a cross-authority basis.

 Question 15: Do you agree that Planning Practice Guidance should be amended to specify that the appropriate baseline for the standard method is housing stock rather than the latest household projections?
 NO